Best Earth Day deals you can shop right now: Hydro Flasks, organic mattresses, sustainable clothing and more

 Monos is one of the best luggage brands of 2023 -- and Monos luggage is a great choice for Earth Day.
 Monos is Climate Neutral Certified and carbon neutral.
 The brand also participates in the 1% for the Planet program by donating 1% of its revenue to environmental causes.

-Right now, Monos is having a spring sale, where you can save 10% on some of the brand's most popular luggage options.
+Right now, Monos is having a Mother's Day sale, where you can save up to 15% on luggage and 10% on travel accessories.
 If you're not already familiar with Monos luggage, check out our review of the Monos carry-on.

 Samsonite

 Samsonite luggage makes a variety of high-quality, durable luggage -- but many people don't know that the brand also has a ton of eco-friendly options.
 The brand introduced Recyclex fabric in 2018 and now offers over 50 products made with the sustainable material.
 The Recyclex material is made from 100% post-consumer recycled PET bottles.
-Select products are up to 25% off right now.
+Right now, Samsonite products made with recycled materials are 22% off for Earth Day.

 Shop Samsonite products made from recycled materials